Abhijit85/TransEE/README.md

 This is a PyTorch implementation of RelatE for learning embeddings in knowledge graphs (KGE).
 RelatE introduces enhancements that improve handling of complex relations (one-to-many, many-to-one, many-to-many) in knowledge graphs.
 The implementation is optimized for fast training on large-scale knowledge graphs and can achieve state-of-the-art performance on datasets like FB15K, WN18, and YAGO3-10.

 ### Implemented Features
-- ✔ Supports diverse relational patterns
+- ✔ Supports Diverse Relational Patterns
 - ✔ Enhanced Relation Expressiveness
 - ✔ Improved Scoring Mechanism
 - ✔ Efficient Training & Inference